bandirevanth/bandirevanth/README.md

 ### Glad to see you here!
 **I’m a student and developer from Hyderabad, India!**  🇮🇳
 <br>
-(Note: I have stopped coding, I am busy with my academics.
+(Note: I have stopped coding and am busy with academics.
 But I make some changes and upgrades frequently...)

 <br/>

 ## Info
-🌱 Programming languages - HTML, Python.
+🌱 Programming languages - HTML, Python | CSS & JS (Basic)

 <div align="center">
 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 100%" />